Property Damage (Hurricane or Other Calamity) Information & Resources

 3) How can I get my pre-storm building value reconsidered?

-If your property is located with a Special Flood Hazard Area (A or V flood zones) and received storm damage to the main structure, you may request that our office conduct a Pre-Storm Building Value Reconsideration (BVR).
-In making application for this Reconsideration of Value please provide the following:
+If your property is located within a Special Flood Hazard Area (A or V flood zones) and received storm damage to the main structure, you may request that our office conduct a Pre-Storm Building Value Reconsideration (BVR).
+When applying for this Reconsideration of Value, please provide the following:

-• Contractor invoices of work done pre-storm within prior 24 months.
+- Contractor invoices of work done pre-storm within the prior 24 months.

 Application to the Property Appraiser for a Pre-Storm Building Value Reconsideration does not remove the property owner's right to hire an independent state-certified appraiser to conduct a retrospective Actual Cash Value appraisal to present to their respective building department.